 - Inability to fully straighten the knee

-A knee injury can affect any part of the knee such as the ligaments, tendon or fluid-filled sacs (bursae) which surround your knee as well as the bones, cartilage, and ligaments which forms the joint.
-Below are some of the common knee injuries:
+A knee injury can affect any part of the knee such as the ligaments, tendon or fluid-filled sacs (bursae) which surround your knee as well as the bones, cartilage and ligaments which forms the joint.
+Below are some of the more common knee injuries:

-- Torn Meniscus: Torn Meniscus usually happens during high-speed events, especially during sports activities.
-During the tackle, there is a tear in the meniscus, after a sudden twist or when someone turns in a wrong direction.
-It is also very common in elderly people (because meniscus is particularly sensitive) and in people suffering from chronic diseases such as arthritis.
+Torn Meniscus usually occurs during high-speed events, especially during sport activities after a sudden twist or when someone turns in a wrong direction can cause a tear in the meniscus.
+It is also very common in elderly people (meniscus is particularly sensitive) suffering from chronic diseases such as arthritis.

-- Fractures: This is the breaking of the bone of the knee including the kneecap during collisions that involve a motor vehicle or falls from a high place.
-People whose bone is weakened by osteoporosis may sometimes have a knee fracture simply by stepping in a wrong place.
+This is the breaking of the bone of the knee including the kneecap during collisions that involve a motor vehicle or falls from a high place.
+People whose bone are weakened by osteoporosis may sometimes have a knee fracture simply by stepping at an awkward angle.

-- Torn Tendons: This occurs as a result of the over-stretch of the knee tendons and which torn-normally the patella and quadriceps tendons.
+This occurs as a result of the over-stretch of the knee tendons that torn-normally the patella and quadriceps tendons.
 This can happen to anyone, even if it is more common among athletes.
 Severe falls or landings uncomfortably on the knee can tear the tendons.

-- Sprained Ligaments: The holding together and proper positioning of the knee joint is a duty performed by the ligaments.
-In the event that the ligaments are over-stretched far beyond their capacity, they bear the risk of spraining.
+The holding together and positioning of the knee joint is a duty performed by the ligaments.
+In the event that the ligaments are over-stretched far beyond their capacity can bear the risk of spraining.
 Excessive force directed to the knee joint or sudden twisting are potentially harmful to ligaments.
 The causes of swelling in the knee and what follows is a pain.
 The most common injured ligament is the Anterior Cruciate Ligament (ACL), which can be found at the center of the joint.

 Numerous factors can increase the risk of knee problems, some of them are listed below:

-- Excessive Weight: when you are overweight or obesity, these increases stress on the knee joints, even during regular activities such as walking or climbing up or down.
+- Excessive Weight: when you are overweight or obesity increases stress on the knee joints even during regular activities such as walking or climbing up or down.
 It also increases the risk of osteoarthritis by speeding up the breakdown of joint cartilage.

 - Lack of Muscle Flexibility or Strength: Lack of strength and flexibility is one of the major causes of knee injuries.
-Muscle is tight or weak, it offers less knee support because they do not absorb enough of the stress put on the joint.
+Muscle that are tight or weak often results in less knee support as they do not absorb enough of the stress that is put on the joint.

-- Previous Injuries: Having a knee injury in the past makes it possible for another knee injury to occur once again.
+- Previous Injuries: Having a knee injury in the past increases the chances for other knee injuries to occur again.

 What is important to understand about knee pain is that not all of them are serious.
-However, some knee injuries and medical conditions, such as osteoarthritis, may result in increased pain, joints damage and disabilities if not treated.
-Even minor knee injuries increase the risk of similar injuries in the future.
+However note, some knee injuries and medical conditions, such as osteoarthritis may result in increased pain, joints damage and disabilities if not treated.
+Even minor knee injuries increasing the risk of similar injuries in the future.

 First Aid to an Injured Knee

-It is always advisable to do first aid after an injury and for a knee injury, carefully follow the steps listed below and adhere to them carefully;
+It is advisable to do first aid after an injury for the knee, carefully follow the steps listed below and adhere to them carefully;

 - Always stop current activity